nhsconnect/gpconnect/pages/development/development_fhir_error_handling_guidance.md

 #### Example 3.
 No patient consent to share #####

-For example the patient has requested that their record not be shared via the `$gpc.getcarerecord` Operation then the following error details would be returned:
+For example, the patient has requested that their record not be shared via the `$gpc.getcarerecord` Operation then the following error details would be returned:

 ```json
 {